dlindahl/socketstream/README.md

 --- Update ---

-We're currently writing unit tests for the socketstream library, one file at a time, and using Jasmine.
-To run these tests:
+We're trying to add unit tests (using Jasmine) for bug fixes and new features.
+To run them:

-    npm install jasbin
     cd socketstream
-    jasbin
+    cake spec

 ### Known Issues